-At 31 December 2016 and at 31 December 2015, the majority of the DDM group bank accounts were held with banks with credit ratings ranging from AAto BB- as rated by Standard and Poor's.
+At 31 December 2017 the majority of the DDM group bank accounts were held with banks with credit ratings ranging from AA- to BB as rated by Standard and Poor's.
+At 31 December 2016 the majority of the DDM group bank accounts were held with banks with credit ratings ranging from AA- to BB- as rated by Standard and Poor's.
 No credit ratings are available for the other financial assets held by DDM.